-- i.
-The Decision Maker(s) are selected from a pool of trained professionals and serve to review reports, materials, facilitate live hearings, and make determinations of whether or not policy has been violated, and if so, what sanctions should be applied. - Sexual Misconduct Process Administrators, including Decision Makers, receive annual training on issues related to dating violence, domestic violence (intimate partner violence), sexual assault, stalking, and how to conduct investigations and facilitate hearing processes that is designed to protect safety of all parties, and promote accountability and an equitable process. - ii.
+- Sexual Misconduct Process Administrators, including Decision Makers, receive annual training on issues related to dating violence, domestic violence (intimate partner violence), sexual assault, stalking, and how to conduct investigations and facilitate hearing processes that is designed to protect safety of all parties, and promote accountability and an equitable process. - ii.
 Decision Maker(s) will make a determination regarding responsibility applying the preponderance of the evidence standard and provide that determination in writing to parties simultaneously. - iii.
 The Decision Maker(s) will determine sanction when appropriate.
 Sanctions will be imposed immediately as dated in the decision letter. - iv.
-Parties have the ability to file for an Appeal of the decision as described in Regis University Appeal of Discrimination, Sexual Misconduct, and Retaliation Procedure
+Parties have the ability to file for an Appeal of the decision as described in Regis University Appeal of Discrimination, Sexual Misconduct, and Retaliation Procedure.